HDB BTO Delayed? Here’s Where To Stay In The Meantime

 3. Traditional shared housing

 Traditional shared housing or to flatshare is another viable option.
-The minimum rental period for these properties is slightly longer than that of serviced apartments.
-Public housing, also known as HDB flats, have a minimum stay of 6 months while private properties such as condominiums and landed properties only require a minimum stay of 3 months.
+The minimum rental period for these properties is slightly longer than that of co-living or serviced apartments.
+HDB flats require a minimum stay of 6 months while private properties such as condominiums and landed properties require a minimum stay of 3 months.

-The rent varies depending on the type of accommodation, level of furnishing, location, transport connections within the vicinity, distance from entertainment hubs and maturity of the estate.
-Ranked from the least to most expensive are shared HDB flats, condominiums, and landed property and followed by renting of entire HDB flats, condominiums, and landed property.
+The rent varies depending on the type of accommodation, level of furnishing, location, transport connections within the vicinity, distance from entertainment hubs and maturity of the estate just to name a few.
+Ranked from the least to most expensive are HDB flats, condominiums, and landed property.

-The usual suspects for this option would be 99.co, Property Guru and Oh My Home.
-Although it's worth mentioning, going down this route also means dealing directly with agents or landlords who may be strict with their rules and requirements.
+Some platforms to get you started on your search includes 99.co, Property Guru and Oh My Home.
+It is worth mentioning, going down this route also means dealing directly with agents or landlords who may be strict with their rules and requirements.

 Tags